jsa4000/Getting-Started-GitHub/README.md

 In order to get back to and old version of a file that have been modified: git checkout your_file This action will undo the changes of that file.

+2. Modify the comment of the previous commit without alter the history.

+This case is to modify the previous commit done.
+Note that the Hash of the commit will also change after this operation.
+ In order to do tha the command is the following:

+git commit --amend -m "Override the previous comment"

+3. Change committed files from the previous commit without create a new one.

+git add .
+git commit --amend

+Git will prompt the committed changes and the previous comment, so it can be modified if needed.

+4.